timsch3/asciigotchi/README.md

 - Pet getting bigger until adult ✔
 - Made SVG icons instead of text for everything ✔
 - Animations when fulfilling needs ✔
+- Need to sleep coupled with darkmode ✔

 ## Possible future features

-- Add need to sleep and couple with darkmode
 - Couple life expectancy with quality of care
 - Info button that opens a modal showing everything important to know